Omobarew0/alx-pre_course/0x01-git/README.md

-My love for you is super ALX
+My love for you is super ALX, I will always love you